joshualent/dotfiles/README.md

 ## About
 - Everything in the `home/` direcotry is symlinked to ~/
 - Every config not in `home/` is symlinked to `~/.config/`
-- symlinks are managied with GNU Stow
+- symlinks are managed with GNU Stow

 ## Getting Started
 1. Make sure you have GNU Stow (`apt install stow` on debian systems)